Broken Middle Finger

 A broken finger may heal on its own if the fracture is very mild.
 However, it is difficult to determine the severity of a fracture from the outside.
 A splint or immobilizer may allow the bone to heal faster as it prevents excessive stress on the injured bone.

 Another option is ActivArmor to immobilize a finger after a fracture.
-Activarmor is a new technology which uses 3D printing to make a custom waterproof plastic cast.
-This technology is exclusively offered at the Jacksonville Orthopedic Institute in Northeast Florida.
+Activarmor is a new technology that uses 3D printing to make a custom waterproof plastic cast.
+This technology is exclusively available at the Jacksonville Orthopedic Institute in Northeast Florida.